gmag11/QuickESPNow/README.md

 [![PlatformIO Registry](https://badges.registry.platformio.org/packages/gmag11/library/QuickEspNow.svg)](https://registry.platformio.org/libraries/gmag11/QuickEspNow)

 ## Introduction

 This is a library for Arduino framework to be used with Espressif ESP8266 and ESP32 series microcontrollers.

 ESP-NOW is a wireless communication protocol that allows two devices to send data to each other without the need for a wireless network.
-You can read more about it here: https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-reference/network/esp_now.html
+You can read more about it here [https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-reference/network/esp_now.html](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-reference/network/esp_now.html)

 ## Benefits

 Usage of ESP-NOW may not be straightforward.
 There are some restrictions that has to be considered, as limit of number of devices, WiFi channel selection, and other factors.

 This library pretends to hide all that restrictions so that it can be used with just a few lines of code.